mmozuras/mmozuras.github.com/post/_posts/2016-02-15-podcasts-i-listen-to.md

 * [The Ruby Rogues](//devchat.tv/ruby-rogues/) is _the_ podcast for Rubyists.
 And I do still write Ruby.

-* [Dan Carlin's Hardcode History](//dancarlin.com/hardcore-history-series/) can require a ton of patience.
+* [Dan Carlin's Hardcore History](//dancarlin.com/hardcore-history-series/) can require a ton of patience.
 Something like four episodes per year is not much.
 But each is 3-4 hours long, masterfully narrated and leaves wanting more at the end.

 * [Common Sense with Dan Carlin](//dancarlin.com/common-sense-home-landing-page/) offers a unique perspective on social and political topics in captivating style.